Apex Legends guns/weapons [Balance Update] – best guns, weapon stats, weapon tier list

 Light Machine Guns

-The Devotion is currently at the top of many players’ rankings of all the guns in Apex Legends, due to its stupendous fire rate and DPS.
+The Devotion always holds a place near the top of many players’ rankings of all the guns in Apex Legends, due to its stupendous fire rate and DPS.
 However, you really need the Turbocharger Hop-Up attachment to make it shine, which reduces the gun’s sizeable warm-up period after you start firing.
 Without it, the Devotion is not a gun to rely on when you’re defending against close-range attackers, because by the time you switch and get the fire rate up to a decent standard, you’ll likely already be dead.

 Another downside is that it eats through your Energy Ammo, which is often in short supply anyway unless you’re very lucky with your looting and killing.
 So if you take it, make sure you communicate with your teammates to give you as much Energy Ammo as possible.